jford-daac/daa-choices-tools-test/WebChoices/WebChoices Implementation.md

     important that an adequate response time be maintained on all company endpoints to ensure timely opt-out delivery to consumers’ browsers.

-> This document is the Confidential Information of the DAA and may only
-> be used for the purposes of integrating with the WebChoices opt-out
-> tool.
-It is subject to all confidentiality agreements between and
-> among the DAA, you and your company.
-The information contained in this
-> document may not be used to reverse-engineer, deconstruct,
-> disassemble, or decompile any DAA software or the software of any
-> other DAA Participant.